Sociology A Level

 Facilities and resources

-Students are required to purchase textbooks for both years of study.
+You will be required to purchase textbooks for both years of study.

 Q: What is sociology?